rajivreddy/gitlab-plugin/README.md

 gitlab-plugin
 =====================

-This plugin lets you use Jenkins with GitLab.
+This plugin lets you use Jenkins with GitLab..

 Help Needed
 =====================